-Zoltán Kis, Ph.D. is a Research Associate at the Centre for Process Systems Engineering, Department of Chemical Engineering working with Prof. Nilay Shah and Dr. Cleo Kontoravdi in the Future Vaccine Manufacturing Hub.
-The aim of this work is to develop manufacturing technologies for faster and lower cost vaccine production, in order to: (1) prevent the spread of epidemics and pandemics, and (2) to meet immunization needs in low- and middle-income countries.
+Prior to joining The University of Sheffield, Zoltán was a Research Associate in the Future Vaccine Manufacturing Hub at the Centre for Process Systems Engineering, Department of Chemical Engineering.
+There he worked with Prof. Nilay Shah and Prof. Cleo Kontoravdi.
+The aim of this work was to develop vaccine manufacturing technologies capable of producing large amounts of vaccines against known and unknown pathogens, quickly, at high quality and low cost, in order to: (1) prevent the spread of epidemics and pandemics, and (2) meet changing immunization needs in low- and middle-income countries.

 Prior to joining the Future Vaccine Manufacturing Hub, Zoltán was a Research Associate at the Institute for Integrated Economic Research (IIER) think-tank and a Visiting Academic at the Centre for Process Systems Engineering, Department of Chemical Engineering, Imperial College London.
-Thereby, Zoltán was modelling the technical feasibility and environmental sustainability of industrial processes to aid future policy decisions.
+Thereby, Zoltán was modelling the technical feasibility and environmental sustainability of industrial processes to support future policy decisions.

 Zoltán obtained his Ph.D. in Professor Rob Krams’ group, at the Department of Bioengineering, Imperial College London.
 During his Ph.D., Zoltán developed systems and synthetic biology tools for cardiovascular research and co-authored 5 peer-reviewed journal articles, a book chapter and presented his research results at international conferences.